Octree-GS: Towards Consistent Real-time Rendering with LOD-Structured 3D Gaussians: Methods

+where $d_{ij}$ is the distance between viewpoint $i$ and anchor $j$. $\Phi(\cdot)$ is a clamping function that restricts the fractional LOD level $L_{ij}^*$ to the range $[0, K-1]$.
+Inspired by the progressive LOD techniques~\cite{hoppe2023progressive}, \modelname renders images using cumulative LOD levels rather than a single LOD level.
+In summary, the anchor will be selected if its LOD level $L_j \leq \hat{L_{ij}}$.
+We iteratively evaluate all anchors and select those that meet this criterion, as illustrated in Fig.~\ref{fig:octree_init}.
+The Gaussian primitives emitted from the selected anchors are then passed into the rasterizer for rendering.

-During inference, to ensure smooth rendering transitions between different LODs without introducing visible artifacts, we adopt an opacity blending technique inspired by~\cite{xu2023vr,xiangli2022bungeenerf}.
-We use a piecewise linear interpolation for the rendered pixel values between adjacent levels, effectively eliminating the LOD aliasing during inference.
-That is to say, instead of allowing only binary weights obtained from the mask $\mathbf{L} \leq \hat{L}$, we incorporate weighted blending effects for the transition levels with a fraction weight $L^* - \hat{L}$, resulting in smooth transition between adjacent LOD levels, especially in camera trajectories such as zoom-in and outs.
+During inference, to ensure smooth rendering transitions between different LOD levels without introducing visible artifacts, we adopt an opacity blending technique inspired by~\cite{xu2023vr, xiangli2022bungeenerf}.
+We use piecewise linear interpolation between adjacent levels to make LOD transitions continuous, effectively eliminating LOD aliasing.
+Specifically, in addition to fully satisfied anchors, we also select nearly satisfied anchors that meet the criterion $L_j = \hat{L_{ij}} + 1$.
+The Gaussian primitives of these anchors are also passed to the rasterizer, with their opacities scaled by $L_{ij}^* - \hat{L_{ij}}$.